The best pillows in 2020

 27 tips to help you sleep better, starting tonightSee all photos

 With its "as-seen-on-TV" marketing and plum placement in a variety of retail outlets (they sell them at my local grocery), MyPillow is one of the most high-profile pillow brands in the business.
-To put it to the test, I tried out the MyPillow Giza Elegance Pillow, which sells in a 2-pack online for $60.
+To put it to the test, I tried out the MyPillow Giza Elegance Pillow, which sells in a two-pack online for $60.
 It's a simple, unassuming pillow that doesn't come with a fancy, custom outer case or the option to open it up and adjust the amount of filling inside on the fly, but you do get your choice of four firmness levels when you buy.

 I was a little struck by the lumpy texture of the large-sized chunks of filling, which also felt more synthetic to the touch than the filling in other pillows I tested.
 Many online reviews keyed in on that lumpy design, with some claiming that the fill quickly went flat as they slept on it.
 That wasn't my experience after a few nights, and MyPillow notes that you can always fluff the thing with a few minutes in the dryer.